fgregg/fgregg.github.io/thoughts/shared_services.md

-Chicago journalists like Angela Caputo at the Tribune, Rob Wildeboer at WBEZ, Jamie Kalven of the Invisible Institute, and staff of the Chicago Reporter are all covering public safety and contributing to this movement.
+Chicago journalists like Angela Caputo at the Tribune, Rob Wildeboer at WBEZ, Jamie Kalven of the Invisible Institute, and staff of the Chicago Reporter have contributed to this movement with their reporting.

 Unlike traditional crime reporting, these journalists are focusing on the systemic patterns and effects of our policing and criminal justice